Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-The areas of rental property that are affected by Healthy Homes Standards.
-Healthy Homes Standards in Pakowhai include each:
+The areas of rental property that are affected through Health Homes Standards.
+Healthy Homes Standard in Pakowhai include each:

 • Living Rooms